DeepLearnI/atlas-ce-docs/docs/api_docs/sources/sdk-reference/SDK.md

 __Note__

-Multiple calls with the same key during the same job will overwrite the existing parameter.
+Multiple calls with the same key during the same job will overwrite the previously logged value.

 __Example__